heatherpiper/color-highlighter/README.md

 ## Overview

+Automatically detect and highlight color codes in your notes.

 ![Color Highlighter in Obsidian](images/example.png)

-Color Highlighter automatically detects and highlights color codes in your notes.
-It provides visual representation of colors directly in your text, making it easier to work with color-related information.
+Color Highlighter provides a visual representation of colors directly in your text, making it easier to work with color-related information.
 Customizable options allow you to control where and how your highlights appear.

 > [!NOTE]
 > This plugin is currently in beta.
 Please report any issues or leave feedback to help improve it.